NET(net), Inc.

 Customers would be well advised to invest time in assessing their license entitlements and utilization, and truly ensuring the parameters of their licenses are well accounted for, in advance of Oracle aggressively pursing completion of an audit.
 If misalignment is identified, and you find that you will require additional licenses to ensure your utilization needs are met into the foreseeble future, it is better to address that with Oracle proactively with bringing a new license opportunity to them.
 Given the possible stakes, this may be an area where enlisting professional help may be a worthwhile investment to either a) ensure you have no exposure; or b) help you address any potential exposure in a way that is most optimal for your organization.

-Telecom Carrier Service Going From Poor to Worse
+Telecom Carrier Service Going From Poor to Worse by davidjyoung

 It was one of those days that are occurring with more frequency, with a couple more clients dumping on me about poor service from their telecom provider.
 I spend a lot time engaging with the telecom providers day to day working on behalf of my clients and often experience this poor support first hand.
 But I have the benefit of seeing this service from both the client perspective and the perspective of the account representative who is often struggling against the tide to maintain a decent level of support for their various (and increasingly numerous) accounts to manage.